 “The Bible shows that death can be used as a symbol, representing a great change in one’s life or course of action” (The Truth that Leads to Eternal Life, 1968, 43).

 So physical death justifies you from your sins.
-That’s a lie!
+What a horrible lie!
 Since death is non-existence, by their own definition, that implies that God cancels out sins by making men non-existent.
 He just settles it while we fizzle!
-Wrong.
 The fact that some who physically die will be saved and others will be lost proves that physical death can’t be God’s “maximum penalty” for the wicked.

 If the penalty of sin is spiritual death, that means sinning is the way to be saved.
 Since by sinning and dying spiritually, you have paid your penalty, that means all who have sinned would have eternal life.
 Who then needs salvation?
 The real penalty for sin, therefore, could not be physical or spiritual death, but eternal death (Eph.
 2:1-9).
 A good question to ask a Witness is: what is the penalty of sin?